plioi/plioi.github.io/_posts/2013-09-27-whats-in-a-name.md

 public MethodFilter Cases { get; private set; }
 ```

 Each method was a test case: a single thing that could pass or fail.
 The naming was weird, though.
 Why not `public CaseFilter Cases` or `public MethodFilter Methods`?
-The mismatch in naming should have jumped out at me, and maybe it did, but I downplayed it as &#8220;accurate today&#8221; and let it be.
-That poor naming, however, muddied the terms &#8220;test method&#8221; and &#8220;test case&#8221; in my head, and the terminology mix-up spread all over.
+The mismatch in naming should have jumped out at me, and maybe it did, but I downplayed it as "accurate today&#8221; and let it be.
+That poor naming, however, muddied the terms "test method&#8221; and "test case&#8221; in my head, and the terminology mix-up spread all over.

 When I wanted to start working with parameterized tests, in which a single test method is potentially-many individual test cases, I was immediately running into barriers put up by the false equivalence between methods and cases.
 Shakespeare had it wrong &#8212; names matter.
 That scene should have gone more like this:

 > **Romeo**: What's in a name?
 A rose by any other name would&#8211;
-> **Juliet**: Stop right there. &#8220;What's in a name!?&#8221; A MethodInfo by any other name could be mistaken for a Case and hamper your ability to reason about your own software, that's what.
+> **Juliet**: Stop right there.
+"What's in a name!?&#8221; A MethodInfo by any other name could be mistaken for a Case and hamper your ability to reason about your own software, that's what.
 > **Romeo**: I think we should see other people.

 ## The Fix: Name Things What They Are

 Each time that I failed to implement this feature, I started in the wrong place.
-Before identifying the naming mismatch as the root cause of the problem, I was actually starting clear on the other side of the code at the point where the test method's corresponding MethodInfo gets invoked. &#8220;I'll just overload this to take in optional parameters, and then see what breaks, and go from there.&#8221; Dead end, because the real issue was far earlier in the process.
+Before identifying the naming mismatch as the root cause of the problem, I was actually starting clear on the other side of the code at the point where the test method's corresponding MethodInfo gets invoked.
+"I'll just overload this to take in optional parameters, and then see what breaks, and go from there.&#8221; Dead end, because the real issue was far earlier in the process.
 I was treating the symptom and not the root cause.

-The thing that finally got me moving in the right direction was to rename the darn Convention &#8220;Cases&#8221; property to &#8220;Methods&#8221;.
+The thing that finally got me moving in the right direction was to rename the darn Convention "Cases&#8221; property to "Methods&#8221;.
 Naming it what it _was_ finally made the next culprit stand out on the screen:

 ```cs
 Case[] cases = Methods